Pengrui-Han/Pengrui-Han/README.md

-I am **Pengrui Han (Barry)**, an undergraduate student at **Carleton College** (MN, USA), studying Mathematics and Computer Science.
+I am **Pengrui Han (Barry)**, an undergraduate student at **Carleton College** (MN, US), studying Mathematics and Computer Science.
 Feel free to call me Pengrui or Barry, whichever you are comfortable with!

 I am a SURF Research Fellow at **Caltech**, where I am fortunate to work with Prof. [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/) and Dr. [Rafał Kocielnik](http://www.rkocielnik.com/).